Appeal begins for Vietnam death row tycoon

 Eighty-five others were also sentenced on charges ranging from bribery and abuse of power to appropriation and violations of banking law.

-They were arrested as part of a national corruption crackdown that has swept up numerous officials and members of Vietnam’s business elite.
+They were arrested as part of a national corruption crackdown dubbed the “burning furnace” that has swept up numerous officials and members of Vietnam’s business elite.

 Between 2012 and 2022, Lan used nearly 1,300 fake loan applications to withdraw money from SCB, in which she owned a 90 percent stake, the court found.